equinix/equinix-sdk-go/services/networkedgev1/docs/VendorConfigDetailsNode0.md

 `func (o *VendorConfigDetailsNode0) HasController1() bool`

 HasController1 returns a boolean if a field has been set.

+### GetPanoramaIpAddress

+`func (o *VendorConfigDetailsNode0) GetPanoramaIpAddress() string`

+GetPanoramaIpAddress returns the PanoramaIpAddress field if non-nil, zero value otherwise.

+### GetPanoramaIpAddressOk

+`func (o *VendorConfigDetailsNode0) GetPanoramaIpAddressOk() (*string, bool)`

+GetPanoramaIpAddressOk returns a tuple with the PanoramaIpAddress field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPanoramaIpAddress

+`func (o *VendorConfigDetailsNode0) SetPanoramaIpAddress(v string)`

+SetPanoramaIpAddress sets PanoramaIpAddress field to given value.

+### HasPanoramaIpAddress

+`func (o *VendorConfigDetailsNode0) HasPanoramaIpAddress() bool`

+HasPanoramaIpAddress returns a boolean if a field has been set.

+### GetPanoramaAuthKey

+`func (o *VendorConfigDetailsNode0) GetPanoramaAuthKey() string`

+GetPanoramaAuthKey returns the PanoramaAuthKey field if non-nil, zero value otherwise.

+### GetPanoramaAuthKeyOk

+`func (o *VendorConfigDetailsNode0) GetPanoramaAuthKeyOk() (*string, bool)`

+GetPanoramaAuthKeyOk returns a tuple with the PanoramaAuthKey field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPanoramaAuthKey

+`func (o *VendorConfigDetailsNode0) SetPanoramaAuthKey(v string)`

+SetPanoramaAuthKey sets PanoramaAuthKey field to given value.

+### HasPanoramaAuthKey

+`func (o *VendorConfigDetailsNode0) HasPanoramaAuthKey() bool`

+HasPanoramaAuthKey returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)